danaoira/CPSC362_The-MeGustas/README.md

 TitanPlanner is a project for CPSC 362 Software Engineering in Spring 2014.

-Since we received such a good response and interest from our Software Engineering presentation, The MeGustas plan on continuing development of TitanPlanner.
+Since we received such a good response and interest from our Software Engineering presentation, we plan on continuing development of TitanPlanner.

 Contact Us
 ==========